-Please attach a voided check or savings deposit slip to this application if you chose the Automatic Investment Plan or Telephone Options.
-We are unable to debit or credit mutual fund or pass-through ("for further credit") accounts.
-Please contact your financial institution to determine if it participates in the Automated Clearing House system (ACH).
+Please attach a voided check or savings deposit slip to this application if John Doe Jane Doe 53289 you chose the Automatic Investment Plan or 123 Main St. Telephone Options.
+We Anytown, USA 12345 are unable to debit or credit mutual fund or Pay to the order of \$ pass-through ("for further credit") accounts.
+Please - ay to the order or Ψ DOLLARS contact your financial institution to determine DULLARS if it participates in the Maria Automated Clearing House system (ACH).
+Memo Signed 1:1234506781 、 、